SLR Consulting: Founding

 In 2000, the senior management team completed a management buyout and the company's name was changed to SLR Consulting Limited.
 In 2004 they secured funding from Livingbridge, who invested £4.85 million as part of a £13 million investment including other partners, and took a significant minority stake in the company.
 In 2008, 3i invested £32.5 million in the firm, and replaced Livingbridge with a significant minority stake.
-In 2018, Charterhouse Capital Partners (CCP) acquired a majority shareholding in the business.
-CEO Neil Penhall said on the investment, "In selecting Charterhouse, we have a new financial partner who recognises SLR's unique positioning in the market and has extensive experience in the environmental and advisory services sector...Charterhouse is very keen to support our exciting ongoing acquisition plans...[and] we share the same values and a clear vision of what we can achieve together."
+In March 2018, Charterhouse Capital Partners (CCP) acquired a majority shareholding in the business.
+In June 2022 Charterhouse Capital Partners agreed to a sale of SLR Consulting to Ares Management private equity partners.

-David Richards was, until his death on 6 November 2013 at the age of 55, Chief Executive Officer from 1994–2013.
+David Richards was Chief Executive Officer from 1994–2013.
 In line with the Group's succession plans, Neil Penhall, formerly Managing Director of SLR Consulting and an Executive Director of SLR Management, assumed the role of CEO.

 Expansion

-Over the years the firm has expanded its offices, with additions across England, Scotland, Wales, Ireland, Northern Ireland, Australia, New Zealand, Singapore, South Africa, Namibia, Canada, and the US.
-By 2016 there were over 70 global offices and around 1100 staff.
+Over the years the firm has expanded its offices, with additions across Europe (including the UK & Ireland, France, Germany, and the Netherlands), Africa (including Ghana, Namibia and South Africa), Asia-Pacific (including Australia, New Zealand and Singapore), and the US, Canada, & Chile in the Americas.
+By 2023 there were more than 100 offices across 15 countries, with over 3,000 staff.

-SLR made a number of acquisitions, beginning with the UK-based Waste Management Engineering Limited in 2005.
+SLR has made a number of acquisitions, beginning with the UK-based Waste Management Engineering Limited in 2005.
 Then followed the UK-based landscape architect company Insite Environments; the Canadian company SEACOR Environmental Inc. the UK-based company FMH Consulting Engineers; the Irish Dublin-based environmental consultancy CSA; the specialist mineral planning, landscape and land management firm Bowman Planton; the UK based Architecture and Planning Solutions Alaska-based Hoefler Consulting Group; Australia-based Heggies Pty Limited; UK-based company Andrew McCarthy Associates; South African based GreenEng and Metago.
 In Namibia it acquired Bittner Water Consult CC, a sustainable groundwater consulting firm, and A Speiser Environmental Consultants, a Namibian-based specialist consultancy with expertise in EIAs.
 In October 2013, Cooper Partnership - Chartered Landscape Architects was acquired in Bristol, UK; and in early 2014, the acquisition of HFP Acoustical was completed, adding offices in Calgary, Alberta and Houston, Texas.
 In July 2014 South African-based consultancy CCA Environmental Pty (Ltd) was also acquired.
-In November 2014 SLR acquired the UK-based oil and gas solutions provider Challenge Energy, and most recently in February 2015 SLR acquired E.Vironment LLC, a Houston-based environmental management, health and safety, process safety, and transaction advisory firm.
+In November 2014 SLR acquired the UK-based oil and gas solutions provider Challenge Energy, and in February 2015 SLR acquired E.Vironment LLC, a Houston-based environmental management, health and safety, process safety, and transaction advisory firm.
+In April 2019, SLR acquired Novus Environmental, a Canadian specialized environmental firm.

-Alliances

-The firm has formed international alliances: in 2007, it renewed an agreement with the Maltese firm, AIS Environmental Ltd; and signed an agreement with the German energy from waste specialists, Born and Ermel.
-Afterwards, they signed a collaborative agreement with Greek environmental company, EPEM, and Abu Dhabi-based EDESSA.